teambit/docs/docs/how-bit-works.md

 Bit adds a semantic layer on top of repositories that maps files into components.
 This extra layer provides Bit with robust capabilities in managing components: tracking code changes, verifying dependencies completeness or building, and testing each component.

-A component is Bit is made of 3 parts:
+A component in Bit is made of 3 parts:

 - Source code
 - Dependency graph